MCP AI (MCP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MCP AI Historical Price

 According to the latest data gathered on MCP AI live price page, the current price of MCP AI is 0USD.
-The circulating supply of MCP AI(MCP) is 99,963.18T MCP , giving it a market capitalization of $15.02K.
+The circulating supply of MCP AI(MCP) is 99,962.97T MCP , giving it a market capitalization of $15.93K.

 - 30 Days0.00%$ --$ 0.000000$ 0.000000